2009 Games of the Small States of Europe

 The 2009 Games of the Small States of Europe, also known as the XIIIth Games of the Small States of Europe were held in June 2009 among the participant nations in the Games of the Small States of Europe.
-The opening ceremonies were on June 1, and the closing ceremonies on June 6.
-The games were held in Cyprus, twenty years after the first Games held there in 1989.
+The opening ceremonies were on 1 June, and the closing ceremonies on 6 June.
+The games were held in Cyprus, twenty years after the first Games were held there in 1989.
 Malta was scheduled for 2009 in the rotation, but were selected to host the games early in 2003.
-The organizing committee estimates the cost at 1.5 million euros for all events.
+The organizing committee estimated the cost at 1.5 million euros for all events.

 Overview

 The opening ceremony took place at the New GSP Stadium.
 A world premiere composed by David Foster was performed by tenor Mario Frangoulis on Monday 1 June 2009.

 The principal sponsor of the event was Coca-Cola in a deal worth €140,000.